Best Open Back Headphones for Gaming – Compared and Reviewed

 In case you weren’t able to identify the right open back headphones for your needs, below, we have listed three highly relevant scenarios with a recommended product for reach.

 Scenario 1: You are on a budget, and are on the lookout for the best open-back headphones that not only look great but also sound great.
-After extensive research, we figured that the best, at least in our opinion, cheap open back headphones for gaming are the
+After extensive research, we decided that the best cheap open back headphones for gaming are the Philips SHP9500.

 Scenario 2: You’re a gamer who takes his gaming seriously and would like to really get your hands on the best top-of-the-line open back headset.
-From the ten products that we considered in our final selection, we concluded that the – best deserves the top spot.
+From the ten products that we considered in our final selection, we concluded that the SENNHEISER HD 660 S deserves the top spot.

 Scenario 3: Value for money is really important to you, and you’d ideally like the headset that can give you the best audio experience for its price point.
-We believe that from the ten products we considered, the – is most worth its price point.
+We believe that the beyerdynamic DT 990 PRO is most worth its price point.

 Using open back headphones will bring your gaming experience to a whole new level by making it sound a whole lot more realistic and close to real-life.
 While that may not be to everyone’s liking, plenty of gamers from all over the world are beginning to use such headphones.